Kcounts93/Kcounts93/README.md

 - 👋🏼 Hi, I’m Kayla!
-- 🖥 I’m interested in Web Development!
+- 🖥 I’m a Front End Devloper!
 - 🌱 I’m currently learning React
-- 🧠 I want to learn EVERYTHING I can!
+- 🧠 I thoroughly enjoy learning and want to continue learning everything I can!
-- 📫 How to reach me: kcounts0211@gmail.com

 <!---
 Kcounts93/Kcounts93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.